johnlaudun/jln/teaching/courses/370-ng/index.md

 ## The Small Print

 There is a common set of guidelines/requirements on how to be a participant in a course I facilitate.
-Read [The Essentials](https://johnlaudun.net/teaching/guides/essentials.html).
+Read [The Essentials](https://johnlaudun.net/teaching/guides/essentials.md).
 That note is part of a collections of notes I have compiled over the years in response to common questions and needs.
 Please consult those [guides](https://johnlaudun.net/teaching/guides/) to see if your question already has an answer.
 (In all cases, my answer there will be better.)

-And, sigh, yes, there is an AI policy for this course, and it is quite simple: if you feel the need to use AI to produce user-facing materials for this course, then this course is not for you.
+There is an AI policy for this course, and it is quite simple: if you feel the need to use AI to produce user-facing materials for this course, then this course is not for you.
 This class assumes that the participants are committed to their own growth in understanding and practice.
 Period.
 If you would like to use an AI to help you think through probabilities and mechanics, you may do so, but you must make that clear in your project notes.
+Failure to disclose the use of AI will result in a failure of the assignment at the very least.

 ## Agenda